-All principals1 are requested to review the Student Rights & Responsibilities booklet with their faculties prior to the opening of school and to pay special attention to any changes.
+All principals1 must review the Student Rights & Responsibilities booklet with their faculties prior to the opening of school and to pay special attention to any changes.

 Principals shall develop procedures to ensure that each student has an opportunity to become familiar with the regulation.
 This includes appropriate adaptations for students with special learning challenges or disabilities.
-Principals are encouraged to discuss with the regional assistant superintendents their plans for conducting student and faculty orientations and making booklets available to parents.
+Principals share the contents of the SR&R with students at the beginning of the school year and mid-year, through provided lessons and activities.
+The completion of the SR&R lessons is reported to central office.